 Calculating the Price

 I tend to shy away from discussion of the price of ancient coins - while the price is relevant, even primary, in defining which coins I can afford, it isn't the most important factor in my enjoyment of the hobby.
-Prices are all over the map, from $1 (or even worthless) to nearly priceless.
-Fortunately there are coins for almost any price point.
+Prices for ancient coins cover a full range from <$1 (or even worthless) to nearly priceless.
+There are coins for almost any price point.
 Our ancient ancestors appear to have recognized the future need to support collectors at multiple price points, and introduced mis-strikes, weak-strikes, bankers marks, graffiti, varying degrees of rarity, varied aging conditions for coins to develop patina - all of which leaves many options to choose from.

 Should this coin be worth more or less than average for coins of this type?
 Here's an example where being a bit off-center and a die issue with cupid's head not fully defined, doesn't detract much on this particular coin.
 All elements visible, good style, good flan, nice dark toning, a full 4g flan with good silver, provenance from a very reputable dealer, a coin with interesting historical relevance, an unhappy, pointy-toothed, long nosed dolphin - overall many other positive qualities that outweigh the centering.

 L. Lucretius Trio, AR Denarius, Rome, 76-72 BC